jnozzi/cocoadev.com/SiteContent/General/EmanueleVulcano.markdown

-I have my own personal "brand" page at http://infinite-labs.net/ where I also host what few projects I have � Afloat, the Core PHP framework, ''et al''.
+I have my own personal "brand" page at http://infinite-labs.net/ where I also host what few projects I have � Afloat, the Core PHP framework, *et al*.